lachlanstewart/homepage/README.md

+## About Me

-## Rocketry
+## Portfolio
-> Passion turned professional
+> Like a resume, but cooler!

-## Travel
+## Tech
-> Chasing new facets of the human experience
+> Technical skills I've developed

 ## Academics
-> My favourite discoveries from my coursework and research

-## Wisdom
-> An ever-growing index of clever and introspective thoughts
+> A synopsis of my classes as well as quirky things I enjoyed learning